Dashadower/dashadower.github.io/_posts/2023-09-20-Coq_Tactics.md

     You can observe that `inversion` performs destruct in an opposite direction: it checks the cases in which an inductive property is defined and performs case analysis, identifying the precondition which is required for the hypothesis to hold.

-    Here's an excerpt from Software Foundations as a summary:

-    > Here's how [inversion] works in general.
-    >  - Suppose the name `H` refers to an assumption `P` in the current context, where `P` has been defined by an `Inductive` declaration.
-    >  - Then, for each of the constructors of `P`, `inversion H` generates a subgoal in which `H` has been replaced by the specific conditions under which this constructor could have been used to prove `P`.
-     > - Some of these subgoals will be self-contradictory; `inversion` throws these away.
-     > - The ones that are left represent the cases that must be proved to establish the original goal.
-For those, `inversion` adds to the proof context all equations that must hold of the arguments given to `P` -- e.g., `n' = n` in the proof of `evSS_ev`).

     (For detailed info check the blog post on inductive props)

 - `remember e as x`: Replace all occurrences of the expression `e` with the variable `x`, and adds `x = e` to the context.